DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 The support package includes:

 * funded 5% time off timetable in the second year of teaching, in addition to the existing 10% in the first year
-* a range of high-quality, freely available curricula and training materials underpinned by the early career framework
+* a range of high-quality, freely available curricula and teacher training materials underpinned by the early career framework
 * funded training for mentors of early career teachers
 * funded time for mentors to support early career teachers